eon-collective/dbt_snowflake_tutorial_v2/README.md

 #### (Re-)Loading seeded files <a name="dbt_howtorun_seed"></a> [↑](#toc-)

-Incase of changes to the static files that hosted within the dbt project in the `data` or `seeds` folder (varies with the project as specified by the seed-paths config in *dbt_project.yml*)
-Below steps should be followed to reload the seeded data once this project has been deployed to PRODUCTION.
+Incase of changes to the static files that are hosted within the dbt project in the `data` or `seeds` folder (varies with the project as specified by the seed-paths config in *dbt_project.yml*).
+Below are the steps that should be followed to reload the seeded data once this project has been deployed to PRODUCTION.

 1. Create a new feature branch from main
 2. Checkout feature branch to IDE